turtlepod/genbu/README.md

 * Fix content error notice (404 pages).
 * Add skip to content in plugins template files.
 * Quick fix of sub menu toggle.
+* Now using GIT and no longer SVN

 ### 1.2.1
 * Update minified.